What is the best zoom lens for the Canon EOS-1D Mark III?

 - Among the lenses are the Canon 8-15mm f/4L Fisheye, the Canon 11-24mm f/4L, the Canon 16-35mm f/2.8L III, the Sigma 24mm f/2 Art, the Canon 24-70mm f/2.8 L II, the Canon 100-400mm IS III, the Canon 100-400mm f/4.5-5.6L IS II, the Canon 70-30mm f/4-5.6 IS II, and the Canon 70-30mm f/4-5.6 IS II.

-- 7 What is the difference between zoom and prime lens?
+- 4 Which is the best zoom lens?

 What is a good zoom lens size?